Planning a Disney World trip for 2020 or 2021?

 While the Food and Wine Festival is going on at Epcot throughout the month of October, it doesn't necessarily create an overall surge in crowd levels at all of Disney World as much as it creates a surge of locals going to Epcot on the weekends.
 That's why Epcot on the weekends isn't recommended during this time.

-- October 1-4 - the first few days of October should be light crowds before fall breaks
+- October 1-2 - the first few days of October should be light crowds before fall school breaks begin

-- October 5 - some crowds arriving for long holiday weekend
+- October 3-8 - moderate crowds slowly increasing as the holiday weekend approaches

-- October 6-8 - peak Columbus Day weekend crowd levels
+- October 9-13 - peak Columbus Day holiday crowd levels

 While the Food and Wine Festival takes place at Epcot for the beginning of November, it doesn't necessarily create an overall surge in crowds at all of Disney World as much as it creates a surge of locals going to Epcot on the weekends.
 That's why Epcot on the weekends isn't recommended during this time.